 The construction required to connect multiple carrier facilities to the combined company's IBX hubs is complex and involves factors outside of its control, including regulatory processes and the availability of construction resources.
 If the establishment of highly diverse Internet connectivity to the combined company's IBX hubs does not occur or is materially delayed or is discontinued, the combined company's operating results and cash flow will be adversely affected.
 Further, many carriers are experiencing business difficulties.
 As a result, some carriers may be forced to terminate connectivity within the combined company's IBX hubs.
 For example, on January 16, 2001, NorthPoint Communications, a carrier in one of our IBX hubs, announced that it filed a voluntary petition for bankruptcy under Chapter 11 of the U.S. Bankruptcy Code.
-As a result, NorthPoint terminated connectivity in our IBX hubs after its assets were sold.
-As an additional example, Worldcom, a significant carrier within our IBX hubs, has also recently filed a voluntary petition for bankruptcy under Chapter 11 of the U.S. Bankruptcy Code.
+As a result, filed a voluntary petition for bankruptcy under Chapter 11 of the U.S. Bankruptcy Code.